hoehermann/purple-gowhatsapp/README.md

   * Participant lists are only populated as participants are sending messages.
   * Attachments are downloaded, but link is not shown in group conversation window (Purple limitation?).
   * Cannot send files of any kind to groups (Purple limitation?).
+* When sending a file, progress indicator stays at 0% regardless of progress.

 Other planned features: